The Best Massage Gun

-- Can you use a massage gun for neck pain?
+Can you use a massage gun for neck pain?

-- Ensure you consult with your doctor before using the massage gun on your neck.
+Ensure you consult with your doctor before using the massage gun on your neck.
 If you have your doctor's clearance you may use it.

-You may use a massage gun on your neck providing your doctor has okayed it, however, you must exercise caution.
+You may use a massage gun on your neck provided your doctor has okayed it, however, you must exercise caution.

-- Can I use a massage gun if I’m pregnant?
+Can I use a massage gun if I’m pregnant?

-- It is not advised that pregnant women use a massage gun.
+It is not advised that pregnant women use a massage gun.
 If in doubt consult with your primary care physician.